 A utility (program), sometimes referred to as a command, performs a task that is frequently related to the operating system.
 A utility is simpler than an application program, although no clear line separates the two.
-Linux distributions include many utilities.
+Linux distributions, such as Fedora/RHEL Linux, include many utilities.
 You can also download many utilities from the Internet.

-Examples of utilities are cp (copies a file), Is (lists information about files), ssh (securely connects to a remote computer), and df (lists information about free space on system devices such as hard disks).
+Examples of utilities are cp (copies a file), ls (lists information about files), ssh (securely connects to a remote computer), and df (lists information about free space on system devices such as hard disks).